 - Maintaining careful client records

-Certified Nurse-Midwife Certifications & Licensure
+Certified Midwife Certifications & Licensure

 Certified nurse-midwives must be both board-certified and licensed by the state where they practice.
 Board certification is obtained through the American Midwifery Certification Board (ACMB).
 To be eligible to sit for the exam, nurses must complete an Accreditation Commission for Midwifery Education (ACME) accredited certified nurse-midwife program and earn either an MSN or DNP.